Additively stable sets, critical sets for the 3k-4 theorem in $\mathbb{Z}$ and $\mathbb{R}$: Introduction

 Given two nonempty subsets $A$ and $B$ of an additive group $G$, $A+B$ is the Minkowski sum of $A$ and $B$ defined by

 We will study the size of the sumset $A+B$ in two cases: when the ambient group $G$ is $\Z$ in which case the size of a finite set $A\subset \Z$ will be its cardinality and denoted by $|A|$ and when $G=\R$ in which case the size of a bounded set $A$ will be its inner Lebesgue measure $\lambda(A)$. \\ \\ In additive combinatorics, studying the structure of $A$, $B$ and $A+B$ when $A+B$ is small is an important topic.
-Using that $\min(A)+B$ and $\max(B)+A$ are both included in $A+B$ if $A$ and $B$ are finite sets of integers or closed and bounded sets of real numbers, we easily get that $|A+B|\ge |A|+|B|-1$ when we deal with subsets of $\Z$ and $\lambda(A+B)\ge \lambda(A)+\lambda(B)$ when $A$ and $B$ are bounded subsets of $\R$.
+Using that $\min(A)+B$ and $\max(B)+A$ are both included in $A+B$ if $A$ and $B$ are finite sets of integers or closed and bounded sets of real numbers, we easily get that $|A+B|\ge |A|+|B|-1$ when we deal with subsets of $\Z$ and $\lambda(A+B)\ge \lambda(A)+\lambda(B)$ when $A$ and $B$ are subsets of $\R$.
 The sum $A+B$ being small means that its size is close to this lower bound. \\ \\ When the ambient group is the set of integers $\Z$, Freiman's theorem (see for example \cite{Tao_Vu}) gives a description of finite sets $A$ such that $|A+A|\le C|A|$ where $C$ is a fixed constant.
 It asserts that $A$ has to be "efficiently" included in a generalized arithmetic progression of dimension bounded by a function depending on $C$.
-Many works are devoted to the search of the better bounds of both the dimension and the size of this generalized arithmetic progression in terms of $C$ (see for example \cite{Manners}). \\ When $C$ is very small (smaller than $3$), the so called Freiman $3k-4$ theorem, proved by Freiman in the symmetric case $A=B$ \cite{Freiman1959}, \cite{Freiman2009} and generalized to the sum of two distinct sets by Freiman \cite{Freiman1962}, Lev and Smeliansky \cite{Lev_Smeliansky}, Stanchescu \cite{stanchescu} and Bardaji and Grynkiewicz \cite{Bardaji_Grynkiewicz} gives a sharp statement describing the structures of the sets $A$, $B$ and $A+B$.
+Many works are devoted to the search of the better bounds for both the dimension and the size of this generalized arithmetic progression in terms of $C$ (see for example \cite{schoen}). \\ When $C$ is very small (smaller than $3$), the so called Freiman $3k-4$ theorem, proved by Freiman in the symmetric case $A=B$ \cite{Freiman1959}, \cite{Freiman2009} and generalized to the sum of two distinct sets by Freiman \cite{Freiman1962}, Lev and Smeliansky \cite{Lev_Smeliansky}, Stanchescu \cite{stanchescu} and Bardaji and Grynkiewicz \cite{Bardaji_Grynkiewicz} gives a sharp statement describing the structures of the sets $A$, $B$ and $A+B$.
 We state below a simplified version of this theorem.\\ \begin{thm}[Freiman $3k-4$] Let $A$ and $B$ be finite nonempty subsets of $\Z$.\\ Assume $|B|\le |A|$ and $|A+B|\le |A|+2|B|-3-\delta$ with $\delta= $\\ Then there exist arithmetic progressions $P_A$, $P_B$ and $P_{A+B}$ of common difference such that \begin{itemize} \item $A\subset P_A$, $B\subset P_B$, $P_{A+B}\subset A+B$ and \item $|P_A|\le |A+B|-|B|+1$, $|P_B|\le |A+B|-|A|+1$, $|P_{A+B}|\ge |A|+|B|-1$. \end{itemize} \end{thm} Theorem \ref{3k-4} implies that any nonempty finite subset $A$ of $\Z$ satisfying $|A+A|\le 3|A|-4$ (hence the denomination $3k-4$ theorem, if $k$ is the size of the set) is included in a genuine arithmetic progression $P_A$ of size at most $|A+A|-|A|+1$.
-In this paper we shall describe critical sets $A$ such that the smallest arithmetic progression $P_A$ containing $A$ has size exactly $|A+A|-|A|+1\le 2|A|-3$.
-Freiman gave in \cite{Freiman09} a first description of these critical sets.
+Freiman gave in \cite{Freiman09} a structural description of critical sets $A$ such that the smallest arithmetic progression $P_A$ containing $A$ has size exactly $|A+A|-|A|+1\le 2|A|-3$.
 This description involves the notion of additively left-stable sets. \\ A bounded subset $X$ of $\R$ or $\Z$ will be {\it additively left-stable} if $\inf(X)=0$ and $(X+X)\cap[0,\sup(X)]=X$.\\ Freiman states that critical sets $A\subset \Z$ such that the smallest arithmetic progression $P_A$ containing $A$ has size exactly $|A+A|-|A|+1\le 2|A|-3$ are a partition of three sets of the form $A=(\min(A)+A_1)\cup P\cup (\max(A)-A_2)$ where $A_1 $ and $A_2$ are additively left-stable sets and $P$ is an arithmetic progression.
-We will give more information on the structure of additively left-stable sets.
+In this paper we shall give the maximum density of left stable sets of integers on intervals $[0,x]$.